j-yarbrough/j-yarbrough.github.io/readme.md

 - type: Button's type id attribute value.
 - id: button's id attribute value.
 - label: Button's inner HTML.
+- Helper Text: Any helper text with the button.
+Left out if this argument is empty.
+Will display helper text below button and programmatically associate it with aria-describedby.

 ### Textarea